featurepeek/marketing-website/content/blog/benefits-of-automatic-staging-environments/index.md

 ## Avoid redundant code reviews

-The point of getting feedback is to make more implementation changes that address the issues raised in the feedback session.
-The problem is that this will require another code review!
-Even though that the proposed changes the second time around are (hopefully) small, your reviewers will experience déjà vu because they are now going over the same lines of code for the same feature implementation.
+The point of getting feedback is to make more implementation changes that address the issues raised in the feedback session. **The problem is that this will require another code review!** Even though that the proposed changes the second time around are (hopefully) small, your reviewers will experience déjà vu because they are now going over the same lines of code for the same feature implementation.

-## Stakeholder engagement
+## More stakeholder engagement

 In the past, stakeholders didn’t get to use the finished product until it was live.
 Instead, they got a brief scripted demo at the end of the sprint.

-By giving stakeholders access to your staging environment, they can help with the quality assurance process and ensure that the development work completed meets their expectations.
+By giving stakeholders access to your staging environment, they can help with the quality assurance process and **ensure that the development work completed meets their expectations**.

-## Testing
+## More opportunities for testing

 On-demand staging environments can be configured to be accessible behind a shared URL, which unlocks a wide range of testing and quality assurance opportunities.

 - **Cross-browser testing**: Ensure your product or website works perfectly on a wide range of browsers and devices.
 - **Accessibility testing**: Run accessibility tests to ensure your content is accessible to individuals with disabilities.
-- **User testing**: Create a pool of test users or use a crowd-testing platform like [<u>User Testing</u>](https://www.usertesting.com/) to discover usability issues before you launch.
+- **User testing**: Create a pool of test users or use a crowd-testing platform like [User Testing](https://www.usertesting.com/) to discover usability issues before you launch.

 # Single vs. on-demand staging environments

 Thankfully, there is a solution to the limitations above, while preserving all the benefits.

-Instead of the single staging environment decaying while it waits for someone to use it, **an on-demand staging environment is created dynamically, triggered by a CI/CD pipeline. **
+Instead of the single staging environment decaying while it waits for someone to use it, **an on-demand staging environment is created dynamically, triggered by a CI/CD pipeline.**

 This means developer teams can have access to staging whenever they need it, simply by opening a pull request.
 As you’d imagine, this boosts productivity and encourages developers to use staging environments, reducing the chances of costly production bugs.
 Once a developer is done with the staging environment, the staging environment is destroyed, along with any configuration, environment, or installation inconsistency.